Smoking: Not Just Harmful to Your Lungs and Heart

 Smokers notice the change in their brains almost the minute they light up.
 Smoking quickly changes brain chemistry, affecting mood and often leading to addiction.
 Brain chemistry changes, as well as decreased blood flow, increase the risk for:

-Here are a few of smoking’s other effects:
+Here are a few of smoking’s

 - Reduced sense of smell and taste